Performance comparison: ReductStore vs. Minio

 If you need to query data, you should request a list of objects in the cv_camera folder and filter them by name according to the given time interval.
 This approach is simple to implement, but it has some disadvantages:

-• the more objects the folder has, the longer the querying takes.
+• The more objects in a folder, the longer the query time.

-• big overhead for small objects: timestamps as strings and minimum file size is 1Kb or 512 due to the block size of the file system.
+• There's significant overhead for small objects.
+Timestamps are stored as strings and the minimum file size is either 1Kb or 512 bytes due to the file system's block size.

-• FIFO quota, to remove old data when we reach a certain limit, may not work for intensive write operations.
+• FIFO quotas, which remove old data when a bucket size limit is reached, may not be effective for intensive write operations.

-ReductStore aims to solve these issues.
-It has a strong FIFO quota, an HTTP API for querying data via time intervals, and it composes objects (or records) into blocks for efficient disk usage and search.
+ReductStore is designed to address these issues.
+It features a robust FIFO quota, an HTTP API for data querying and batching over time intervals, and arranges objects (or records) into blocks for optimal disk usage and search efficiency.

 Read/Write Data With Minio